hschaeufler/big_data_use_case/README.md

 minikube config set memory 8192 minikube config set cpus 4
 ```
-When you have allready started kubernetes, you need to delete the current Cluster und restart it.
+When you have already started kubernetes, you need to delete the current Cluster und restart it.
 ```
 minikube delete
 minikube start